Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

 4. 6 inches of BT-50 Body Tube
    - A standard 18 inch tube makes three kits
 6. 3 feet of Kevlar string for Recovery Harness
+  - Used 9KM DWLIFE Black Braided Kevlar Cord but other may work
-7. 12 inches of streamer (optional)
+8. 12 inches of streamer (optional)

 Assembly:
 1. Tie Recovery Harness to hole in Fin Can